TMC-Coder/Everything-Regression/README.md

 # Everything-Regression
-This repository is focused on teaching, describing and illustrating the following; Bivariate, Logistic and Multiple Regression
+This repository is focused on teaching, describing and illustrating the following; Bivariate, Logistic and Multiple Regression.

 Hi GitHub!